List of The Inbetweeners characters: Terry Cartwright

 Terry is Jay's overweight and verbally abusive father.
-He has poor personal hygiene and frequently ridicules Jay's lack of success with women.
+He has poor lavatory hygiene and frequently ridicules Jay's lack of success with women.
 Despite this, he seems to get along well with Will, Simon and Neil, for instance encouraging Will to stand up for himself against some children who had stolen his shoes.
-Such support is not found in his conversations with Jay, which are either humiliating (for instance: "with your brains, you'll be fucking lucky to get a job throwing shit into a skip") or poor advice expressed with little interest.
+Such support is not found in his conversations with Jay, which are either humiliating (for instance: "with your brains, you'll be fucking lucky to get a job throwing shit into a skip") or poor advice expressed with little interest (for instance that Jay should message his new girlfriend incessantly and "check where she is the whole time").
 He finds amusement in revealing to the other boys that Jay's stories about his alleged numerous sexual experiences are untrue.
 Despite Mr Cartwright's jokes at Jay's expense, Jay still exaggerates his father's life to impress his friends, claiming he "used to jack Ferraris for the Mafia" and played in a "private poker tournament with Danny Dyer and the Krays".
-In reality, Terry's life is less glamorous, running a building plant hire yard, spending holidays in caravans and watching horse racing.
+In reality, Terry's life is less glamorous, running a building plant hire yard, spending holidays in caravans and watching horse racing, although (according to Jay at least) they have had a cleaner in the past.
 It is also surmised that Mr Cartwright's mistreatment of Jay is the reason for Jay's outrageous lies and behaviour, stemming from a deep-rooted need for approval from his father.